ApolloAuto/apollo/docs/04_CyberRT/CyberRT_Migration_Guide.md

 ### Proto

 Apollo ROS has customized to support proto message formate that a separate section `add_proto_files` and projectName_proto(`pb_msgs_example_proto`) in `target_link_libraries` are required to send message in proto formate.
-For config proto message in Cyber RT, it's as simple as adding the target proto file path concantenated with name of `cc_proto_library` in `deps` setting.
+For config proto message in Cyber RT, it's as simple as adding the target proto file path concatenated with name of `cc_proto_library` in `deps` setting.
 The `cc_proto_library` is set up in BUILD file under proto folder.

 ```python
 cc_proto_library(